jbeley/docker-loki/README.md

-# docker-plaso
+# docker-loki
-Docker container for plaso supertimlining tool
+Docker container for loki IOC scanner

 ## Building
 The following `make` targets are availible